Operational Efficiency

 Integrated scheduling, orchestration, and workflow management across HPC and AI workloads

-These are some of the vendors and packages that can monitor utilization.
-Not an exhaustive list, there are others out there, but these are the best known.
+(These are some of the vendors and packages that can monitor utilization.
+Not an exhaustive list, there are others out there, but these are well known.)

 Monitoring Scope